30 Mar Finding Meaning in Organizational Change through Digital Coaching

 Finding meaning in the digital space

 Many professionals have found their personal meaning through one-on-one coaching.
 But coaching is not always a viable option for large teams across multiple geographies.
-Digital coaching fills this space perfectly, providing a link between the rational and emotional reasoning that leads to meaningful personal development.
+Digital coaching fills this space perfectly, providing a link between the rational and emotional reasoning that leads to meaningful personal development by activating behavior change.

 The Cognician platform helps users find personal meaning in change initiatives through reflective questioning – just like having a real coach.
 Users are given the space to think and reflect on what change means to them, and how they can turn an emotional understanding into an actionable commitment.

-Which change initiative in your organization would benefit from digital coaching?
+Which change initiative in your organization would benefit from automated coaching?